-The State of Connecticut, Department of Energy and Environmental Protection (DEEP),Wildlife Division, is seeking to hire Seasonal Resource Assistants to work within the Habitat Management Program to assist with GIS mapping (ArcMap10.2), data bases, habitat technical assistance, and other administrative duties.
-Individuals will have the opportunity to work closely with state agency wildlife biologists and a wide range of staff responsible for managing wildlife habitat across the state.
+The State of Connecticut, Department of Energy and Environmental Protection (DEEP),Wildlife Division, is seeking to hire a Seasonal Resource Assistant to work within the Habitat Management Program to assist with GIS mapping (ArcMap10.6), data bases, habitat technical assistance, and other administrative duties.
+The individual will have the opportunity to work closely with state agency wildlife biologists and a wide range of staff responsible for managing wildlife habitat across the state.

 The main work location will be the DEEP’s Eastern District Headquarters in Marlborough, CT.

-The positions are thirty-five (35) to forty (40) hours per week, Monday through Friday, between 7:30 am – 5:00 pm (hours flexible).
+The position is thirty-five (35) to forty (40) hours per week, Monday through Friday, between 7:30 am – 5:00 pm (hours flexible).
 Occasional weekend and evening work required.

-Salary: The pay rate varies from $10.10 to $14.00 per hour, depending on education and experience.
-There are no benefits with these positions.
+Salary: The pay rate varies from $11.00 to $14.00 per hour, depending on education and experience.
+There are no benefits with this position.

 Applicants must include a resume within the "Resume Tab" of their application.

-(1) Using ArcMap10.2 to create, organize, and maintain maps for state and private land habitat management assessments, plans, projects, site designations, hunting review team reports, and various technical guidance;
+(1) Using ArcMap10.6 to create, organize, and maintain maps for state and private land habitat management assessments, plans, projects, site designations, hunting review team reports, and various technical guidance;

 Preferred candidates have: